Marine SOx reduction

-Marine sulphur emissions can be reduced in three different ways:
+Marine sulphur emissions can be reduced by:

-• by removing sulphur from the exhaust gas
+• removing sulphur from the exhaust gas